smittytone/BuildAPIAccess/README.md

 Making use of the Build API requires an Electric Imp developer account and an API key associated with that account.
 API keys can be requested from Electric Imp, as [detailed here](https://electricimp.com/docs/buildapi/).

+## Licence

+BuildAPIAccess is offered under the terms of the MIT licence.

+**A polite request** If you make use of BuildAPIAccess in any way, a credit and a link to this repository would be appreciated.

 ## Devices

 Devices are stored internally as [NSMutableDictionary](https://developer.apple.com/library/prerelease/mac/documentation/Cocoa/Reference/Foundation/Classes/NSMutableDictionary_Class/) objects with the following keys: